 \section{Abstract}

-{A quantum-mechanical solution to the problem of radiative recombination of an electron in the Coulomb field has long been known.
-However, in astrophysics, the classical approach is sometimes used to describe similar processes in systems of magnetic monopoles or interacting dark matter particles.
-The importance of such problems is determined by the fact that recombination processes play a decisive role in the evolution of the large-scale structure of the Universe.
-It is shown that the applicability of the quantum and classical approaches to radiative recombination is closely related to the magnitude of the radiated angular momentum and its quantization.
-For situations where the classical approach is not suitable, a semiclassical approach based on consideration of the quantization of the angular momentum is proposed.
-It can be useful for an approximate description of radiative recombination in a variety of systems.}
+{The quantum-mechanical solution to the problem of radiative recombination of an electron in a Coulomb field, obtained in the approximation of the smallness of the electron coupling with the radiation field, has been known for a long time.
+However, in astrophysics, the classical approach, which does not explicitly use this smallness, is sometimes used to describe similar processes in systems of magnetic monopoles or self-interacting dark matter particles.
+The importance of such problems is determined by the fact that recombination processes play a crucial role in the evolution of the large-scale structure of the Universe.
+Therefore, of particular interest is the fact that the classical and quantum expressions for the recombination cross section differ significantly in magnitude.
+It is shown that the applicability of quantum and classical approaches to radiative recombination is closely related to the radiated angular momentum and its quantization.
+For situations where the classical approach is not suitable, a semi-classical approach based on the angular momentum quantization is proposed, in some respects an alternative to the well-known semi-classical Kramers' approach.}